ZaynePat/ConverterApp/README.md

 ```
 python converter.py
 ```
-##(Optional) install Code runner extension in VSCODE
+##(Optional) install Code Runner extension in VS Code

-This will make you life easier and you can just ignore the previous guide
+This will make your life easier, and you can just ignore the previous guide